RP Rectangular Prism Volume Calculator

 This diagonal is the longest straight segment that fits entirely inside the prism.
 It is useful in fitting and design problems because it tells you the maximum corner-to-corner interior distance.

-To connect these formulas to geometric ideas, it helps to see a few smaller relationships that appear inside the main calculations:
+To connect these formulas to the calculator's outputs, it helps to see a few smaller relationships that appear inside the main calculations:

 Formula: A = l w